-AT&T U-verse gives you more choice for internet-only service than Spectrum, but its plans feel needlessly confusing.
-For example, the Internet Basic 5, Internet 25, and Internet 50 all have the same price: $40 a month.
-We’re guessing you get faster speeds depending on where you live because it’s what we‘ve experienced before, but we don’t understand the reasoning for listing four different speeds for the same price.
+AT&T internet gives you more choice for internet-only service than Spectrum, but its plans feel needlessly confusing.
+For example, the Internet 10-100 all have the same price: $60 a month.
+But we’ve confirmed that you get faster speeds depending on what’s available in your area.
 We joked about Spectrum’s lack of selection, but at least we’re not puzzled by what it’s trying to sell us.

 We want our internet, and we want it fast

 We know Spectrum is faster because we checked the Federal Communications Commission’s (FCC’s) report on “consumer fixed broadband performance.”1 Translation: it’s a report that measures ISPs’ download speeds.
 According to this FCC report, Spectrum’s download speeds are 100% of what it advertised.
 That means most customers get the download speeds as advertised—you pay for a 30 Mbps plan, you get 30 Mbps.
 Spectrum, and even the recently expired Time Warner Cable, delivered download speeds consistent with what it was selling.
 However, AT&T doesn’t come close to either Time Warner Cable or Spectrum.